unbanksytv/odyssey33/README.md

 - Gas cost optimizations
 - Feature: every 52 days, a prize from the treasury earned by a random Degen owner.
 - Feature: a pre-auction tool where artists can submit Art and the community can vote on which Degns are minted to the collection (portion of proceeds to artists).
-- Explore other DeFi options (OLympusDAO, JonesDAO, Dopex, Aave, Balancer, Yearn, etc.)
+- Explore other DeFi options (OlympusDAO, JonesDAO, Dopex, Aave, Balancer, etc.)
 - Explore and simulate incentivized tokenomics models
 - Smart contract refinements to support fully decentralized operation
 - DAO governance implementation (Tally Integration)
-- Support for resale auctions in the dapp (marketplace)
+- Support for resale auctions in the dapp (V1/V2 marketplace mvp)
 - Mainnet launch! 🐻⛓️ thoon

 ## Technical Details